fusioncharts/dev_centre_docs/getting-started/java/your-first-gauge-using-java.md

 The angular gauge is shown below:

-<<Gauge>>
+{% embed_chart getting-started-your-first-widget.js %}

-The thresholds for the above sample have been defined using the following range.
+The thresholds for his customer satisfaction score has been defined using the following range.

 Range|Color|Hex Code|
 -|-|-